 You may revoke your Trespass Letter of Consent at any time.
 Simply notify us of your wishes in writing Email and your letter will be removed from the records.
-Although trespass letters have no expiration date, if the status of the property changes in any way, we ask that you notify us as soon as possible and arrange for your trespass letter to be updated.
+Although trespass letters are valid for two years, if the status of the property changes in any way, we ask that you notify us as soon as possible.

 To submit a Trespass Letter of Consent: Trespass Letter Application